 The major requires 10 courses plus a full-year senior thesis sequence (CPLT-401 and 402) for a total of 36 credits, in addition to core requirements and any prerequisites determined by individual language departments.
 Students develop an intellectually coherent program in consultation with the Program Director.
 Each program of study consists of the following required courses:

 - 1 Introduction to Comparative Literature (CPLT-090)

 - 4 literature courses above the gateway level in the primary literature, in the original language

 - 3 literature courses above the gateway level in the secondary concentration, in the original language (4 courses if the student’s primary concentration is in English)

 - CPLT 250, a designated comparative literature course

 - 1 upper-level literature course in translation

-Completion of a senior thesis written in English by the end of the Spring semester of the senior year, written during CPLT-401, the Senior Thesis Tutorial, and CPLT-402, Senior Thesis Seminar.
+- Completion of a senior thesis (written in English) by the end of the spring semester of senior year.
+Students enroll in CPLT-401, Senior Thesis Tutorial, in senior fall, and CPLT-402, Senior Thesis Seminar, in senior spring.

 Integrated Writing Requirement

 The Comparative Literature program considers writing to be fundamental to the development of students’ intellectual, academic and professional lives.
 All students in the major are encouraged to perfect their writing skills at various stages of their academic career.
 Seniors must complete a senior research thesis project, in which they will have the opportunity to showcase the writing skills they have learned, including theoretical, critical, and analytical approaches to comparative literary criticism.